Articles on: Transferring Notes

 Open the old draft and enable Master Edit Mode.

-Reassign Pages as Native
+Reassign pages as Native

 1. Touch or click the Page Manager icon on the Top Toolbar;